Iran blames Trump’s blockade for diplomatic impasse as fragile truce holds

 Later in the day, the White House dismissed US media reports saying that Iran still has significant military capabilities.

-“Iran’s defense industrial base was almost completely destroyed,” White House spokesperson Karoline Leavitt wrote on the social media platform X.
+“Iran’s defense industrial base was almost completely destroyed,” Leavitt wrote on the social media platform X.

 “Iran’s ability to build and stockpile ballistic missiles and long-range drones has been set back by years.
 The vast majority of Iran’s ballistic missiles, launcher vehicles, and long-range attack drones were destroyed.”